VenturianTome/VenturianTome/src/4.World/PIE_Team.md

 - [**Toast**](../5.Characters/Johnny_Toast.md)
     - The true leader of the company; he funds the Team
 - [**Spooker**](../5.Characters/Fred_Spooker_Soup.md)
-    - Spooker and Colon aren't technically interns because they're on the team, but they're not higher members than Ghost and Toast \[0:53 - *HIDE Horror Map*]
+    - Not technically an intern because he's on the team, but he is not a higher member than Ghost and Toast \[0:53 - *HIDE Horror Map*]
 - [**Colon**](../5.Characters/Chris_Colon_Ghostie.md)
-    - Spooker and Colon aren't technically interns because they're on the team, but they're not higher members than Ghost and Toast \[0:53 - *HIDE Horror Map*]
+    - Not technically an intern because he's on the team, but he is not a higher member than Ghost and Toast \[0:53 - *HIDE Horror Map*]

 ----